 Friday June 11, 1999 Day 1

 Finally, after all the preparation and wait, Alice and I are on board Thetis, and we are actually moving on our way to Vourkari on the island of Kea.
-We could have left yesterday but attending to all the minutiae (provision shopping, last minute items etc.) consumed most of the day, so we decided to postpone our departure to this morning.
+We could had left yesterday but attending to all the minutiae (provision shopping, last minute items etc.) consumed most of the day, so we decided to postpone our departure to this morning.

 After rounding Cape Sounio, the wind increased to 25 knots NNW and we were able to sail.
-No signal was received by the Navtex while motor sailing, so it was possible that the filter which I installed this spring has not eliminated the interference from the alternator and the refrigerator, although the VHF reception seems much clearer.
+No signal was received by the Navtex while motor sailing, so it was possible that the filter which I installed this spring has not eliminated the interference from the alternator and the refrigerator, although the VHF reception seemed much clearer.
 The wind generator, however, was still not producing any current.
 I gave up on it!

 Later, my brother Byron arrived with the ferry boat.
-In addition to Alice and me with Thetis he is hosting another couple, Mark and Babette.
+In addition to Alice and me with Thetis he was hosting another couple, Mark and Babette.
 Mark was a professional skipper and they both operated a crewed charter boat in Greece for many years.
 Now they live in California and have returned, together with some friends, and have chartered the S/Y Jason.
-They had arrived before us and are already docked at the quay.
+They had arrived before us and were already docked at the quay.
 We all assembled in the evening at the Aristos restaurant and had a wonderful, if expensive, grilled fish.

 Saturday June 12, 1999 Day 2